chesko256/SimplyKnock/README.md

 ----------------------
 Obviously, since this mod implements somewhat complex behavior, this mod requires scripting.
 However, there are no always-running, background scripts.
 This mod should not impact you performance at all on an ordinary basis.

 When you succeed or fail a persuasion/intimidation check, a small invisible marker is placed near the door, which has a small script that stores this data, but otherwise does nothing.
 This way the mod can "remember" if you've tried this door already and what the result was.
-After 24 hours, the marker deletes itself, so the mod "forgets" the attempt and you can try again.
+After 24 hours (configurable), the marker deletes itself, so the mod "forgets" the attempt and you can try again.

 The mod uses one new AI package (applied dynamically) to keep the person that answered the door awake and out of bed for the duration of your visit.
-The person who answered will revert back to normal behavior as soon as you leave.
+The person who answered will revert back to normal behavior as soon as you leave, almost always locking the door behind you.

 How It's Different
 ------------------
 Why hasn't a mod like this been made already?
-Well, a few have, but they haven't been very successful because of missing information.
+A few have, but up until now they've all had some critical shortcomings.

 What makes this mod unique is that it solves a difficult problem: discovering what cell a door leads to.